travis-ci/docs-travis-ci-com/user/deployment/elasticbeanstalk.md

 Alternatively, use the Travis CI command line setup tool to add the deployment `travis setup elasticbeanstalk`.

-## Creating an application without deploying it
+## Create an application without deploying it

 To create an application without deploying it, add `only_create_app_version: "true"` to your `.travis.yml`.